-Secondary school agricultural education programs are composed of three essential components: classroom instruction, supervised work experience, and integrated student leadership development activities through the FFA.
+Secondary school agricultural education programs are composed of three essential components: classroom instruction, supervised work experience, and integrated student career and leadership development activities through the FFA.
 In New York, we recommend that all agricultural courses are developed to align to the National Agriculture, Food and Natural Resources (AFNR) Content Standards.
+We also recommend connecting with the Advance CTE Career Clusters for Agriculture and Energy & Natural Resources.

 The AFNR Career Content Standards provide a high-quality, rigorous set of standards to guide what students should know and be able to do after completing a program of study in any of the following AFNR career pathways: